 - Avoid “solution-first” thinking—no random feature dumping just to show progress

-If the problem is “users can’t find the next step,” enhancing the CTA visibility is more direct and measurable than adjusting colours, adding animations or rewriting all the copy.
+E.g. if users can’t find the next step, enhancing the CTA visibility is more direct and measurable than adjusting colours, adding animations or rewriting all the copy.

 Reinforcing Your Logic with Evidence

-Once your causal logic is solid, you can strengthen it with supporting evidence:
+Once your causal logic is solid, strengthen it with supporting evidence:

-- Qualitative research: Conducting interviews and user sessions to uncover intent and mental models.
+- Qualitative research: Conduct interviews and user sessions to uncover intent and mental models.

-- Visual evidence: Analysing heatmaps, click maps or eye-tracking to identify usability friction.
+- Visual evidence: Analyse heatmaps, click maps or eye-tracking to identify usability friction.

-- Benchmarks: Refining flows based on how industry leaders handle similar frictions (drawing from references from Baymard Institute or Mobbin).
+- Benchmarks: Refine flows based on how industry leaders handle similar frictions (draw from Baymard Institute or Mobbin).

-- Business alignment: Validating the solution directly impacts specific KPIs, not indirect or vague goals.
+- Business alignment: Validate the solution directly impacts specific KPIs, not indirect or vague goals.

 Iteration Beats Perfection